 Do You Have an ADA Compliant Website?

 Most people don’t know if they have an ADA compliant website.
-It takes a knowledgable company that has experience designing a site that is compliant with the latest ADA requirements.
-Without experience the list of requirements can look very daunting.
+It takes a knowledgable company that has experience designing ADA compliant websites to see whether your site meets all the latest requirements.
+Without experience, the list of requirements can look very daunting.
 Make sure you hire someone that knows what they’re doing.
-Don’t risk a lawsuit and heavy penalties to someone that may not have experience in ADA compliance.
-The following list includ
+Don’t risk a lawsuit and heavy penalties for someone that may not have experience in ADA compliance.

 - Provide text alternatives for non-text content.